gregnavis/active_record_doctor/README.md

 **IMPORTANT**.
 Running the above migration on a large table can cause downtime as all rows need to be rewritten.

+Supported configuration options:

+- `ignore_tables` - tables whose primary keys should not be checked.

 ### Detecting Mismatched Foreign Key Types